 Ms. Koenig has based her practice on the core values of strategy, practicality and honesty, which is evident in her relationships with her clients.
 She understands that each client has his or her own unique needs and goals, and tailors her approach to fit every individual that approaches her.

-A native to the Lehigh Valley, Ms. Koenig is an avid traveler and enjoys discovering authentic cuisines from around the globe with her husband.
+A native to the Lehigh Valley, Ms. Koenig is an avid traveler and enjoys discovering authentic cuisines from around the globe.

 On Wednesday, April 28 at noon, FLB Real Estate & Employment Law attorney Stephanie Kobal Koenig will be a panelist in the Lehigh Valley Business Leadership Series webinar, “Positioning Your Business in a Post COVID Economy.”
 This free webinar will feature Ms. Koenig and other local leaders as they discuss what companies should be doing […]